pudeIko/piva/docs/source/viewers.rst

 -------------

-This viewer allows for processing two-dimensional *energy vs. momentum* datasets that are basic detector's images acquired in ARPES experiment.
+This viewer allows for processing two-dimensional *energy vs. momentum* datasets that are basic detector's images acquired during ARPES experiment.

-Window consists of two main objects: :class:`~data_viewer_2d.DataViewer2D` and :class:`~utilities_panel.UtilitiesPanel`, responsible for slicing and displaying updated plots and manipulation on the data, respectively.
+The window consists of two main objects: :class:`~data_viewer_2d.DataViewer2D` and :class:`~utilities_panel.UtilitiesPanel`, responsible for slicing/displaying updated plots and manipulation on the data, respectively.
 Its layout and components are described below:

 .. figure:: ../img/dv-2d-main.png
    :alt: Image not found.